-- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, writing reviews and/or relevant articles, previous selection committee experience, etc.
+- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, publishing reviews and/or relevant articles in respected publications, previous selection committee experience, etc.

 - Ability to dedicate a significant amount of time to seeking out and reading relevant titles.

 - Ability to comply with YALSA policies, including the Conflict of Interest, Ethical Behavior & Social Media policies, which are found in YALSA's Handbook

 - Previous service on a YALSA committee/jury/taskforce is preferred.

 For information on the responsibilities of committee/jury/taskforce members, visit YALSA's Handbook.

 Term of Office: 1 year, beginning Jan.
 1. Bloggers are appointed through an application process and serve a term of one year.